Causes and risk factors of facet disease and available treatment options

 While addressing these factors with lifestyle changes may not prevent you from developing a degenerative spine condition like facet disease, making these small changes could increase your spine health and help you avoid or postpone such conditions.

 Despite your best efforts to prevent the condition, you may still develop facet disease.
 Regardless of the cause of facet disease, the treatment options are often similar.
 Your physician will most likely recommend that you begin a course of conservative treatment to find pain relief for your condition.

 Conservative treatments are nonsurgical ways of reducing pressure on the pinched nerve in your spine that is causing your pain.
 These methods could include physical therapy, yoga and stretching.

 Many people are able to find relief through conservative treatments.
 However, if you have endured several months of conservative treatments and you are still suffering from facet disease pain, you should ask your physician about the minimally invasive treatment at Laser Spine Institute.

-At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.
-Because of our precise and careful approach to the spine, our patients can experience a shorter recovery time^ and higher patient satisfaction rates than patients who opt for traditional open neck or back surgery.
-For patients suffering from facet disease, we offer a minimally invasive facet thermal ablation, which simply means that our surgeons remove the inflammation and swelling from the facet joint and then deaden the nerves surrounding the joint to help prevent future pain.
+At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery.^ Because of our muscle-sparing approach to the spine, our patients can experience a shorter recovery time than patients who opt for traditional open neck or back surgery.^ For patients suffering from facet disease, we offer a minimally invasive facet thermal ablation, which simply means that our surgeons remove the inflammation and swelling from the facet joint and then deaden the nerves surrounding the joint to help prevent future pain.

-For more information about the benefits of our minimally invasive spine surgery, or to find out if you are a candidate for our procedures, contact Laser Spine Institute today and ask for a review of your MRI or CT scan.
+For more information about the benefits of our minimally invasive spine surgery, contact Laser Spine Institute today.
+We can help you find out if you are a candidate for our procedures by providing you with a free MRI review.*